 Why Sugar Intake Needs to Be Reduced For Weight Loss

-Sugars are present in natural foods (fruits, veggies, etc.).
-But it’s okay to consume those since they’re accompanied by fiber, vitamins, and other important nutritional compounds.
+Like I mentioned before, there are several forms of sugar.
+Sugars are present in natural foods (fruits, veggies, etc.) as well as most processed foods.
+But it’s okay to consume those naturally-occurring sugars since they’re accompanied by fiber, vitamins, and other important nutritional compounds.
 When you consume added refined sugar, your body doesn’t process them the same as it would with things like fruits and vegetables.

 The gist: Sugar from any source can be overeaten.
 But since sugars from fruits, veggies, and other plant-based foods contain a high nutritional value, they’re generally justified.
 Refined sugars are normally accompanied by high-fat and sodium content and are usually present in nutritionally sparse foods.